 And now I have that whole fight or flight response to my body.

-The less we sleep, the more chances we have of going from 2 to 3 to 7 on that emotional scale.
+Less sleep increases our chances of moving rapidly on that emotional scale.
+We can go from 2 to 3 to 7.
 So it is imperative to sleep.
 That may mean making sure you rest in bed or allowing yourself the correct hours of sleep.

 That can happen.